 Most people are constantly on the lookout for ways to utilize the available space in their home and increase their square footage any way they can.

-And many have found that they can turn their backyard, however small, into an additional living space through adding landscaping that screens the yard, installing a cooking area (even if its only a grill).
+And many have found that they can turn their backyard, however small, into an additional living space through adding landscaping that screens the yard, installing a cooking area (even if it’s only a grill).
 Before getting started, look into putting in or improving residential fencing.
 This will offer additional privacy and security for your belongings.

 There are also plenty of lighting options, and of course, populating the area with outdoor furnishings that make the space comfortable and inviting.